msorvig/qtwasmserver/README.md

  2. Generate a certificate for each address you want to use.
 This is done automatically by this server.

-The main beneifit of this appraoch is that certificates can be generated locally on demand, which can be useful when for instance when moving a development machine between home and office networks.
+The beneifit of this appraoch is that certificates can be generated locally, on demand, for each server address in use.
+This can be useful when for instance moving a development machine between home and office networks.